Would you love to learn a new language? Check out our Rosetta Stone for kids review.

-Learning Spanish has always been near the top of my to do list.
-Yet, somehow, life gets in the way and I’ve never seemed to get around to it.
+Learning Spanish has always been near the top of our family’s to do list.
+Yet, somehow, life gets in the way and we’ve never seemed to get around to it.

 I first used Rosetta Stone years ago.
 It was so long ago (and I’m not sure I want to admit this) that I needed to load it onto my desktop computer using a floppy drive.
 Remember those?
 Internet was around, sure, but it sure wasn’t fast enough for digital downloads.